 Josh accepted an offer of tenancy in the Criminal Team at Linenhall Chambers in October 2023 just prior to the culmination of a near 17 year career as an officer in the Royal Navy.
-Having been a barrister in the Royal Navy Legal Service since call in 2018, Josh’s experience includes provision of advice in several areas of law including international humanitarian and human rights law, public administrative law and employment law.
-Josh’s experience has extended to him regularly representing defendants charged in the courts martial with very serious offences, including particular experience with serious sexual offences, including assault by penetration.
+Having been a barrister in the Royal Navy Legal Service since call in 2018, Josh’s experience includes provision of advice in several areas of law international law, public administrative law and employment law.
+However, Josh’s real experience is in dealing with complex criminal cases in the Crown Courts and Courts Martial.
+Including the prosecution and defence of familial rape, historic allegations of sexual abuse and the rape of children and allegations of the most serious violence including causing grievous bodily harm with intent.

 Josh was called to the bar by Lincoln’s Inn in 2018 and completed a criminal pupillage at 2 Bedford Row, the Chambers of Brian Altman KC and Jim Sturman KC in London before returning to the Royal Navy Legal Service as in-house counsel.
 Josh has now retired from the Royal Navy after 16 years and, in his final appointment, acted as Senior Counsel to the Royal Navy’s Commander Operations, the senior operational commander of all UK maritime forces.